tanhongit/dotfiles/readme.md

 bash run.sh
 ```

 Please wait for a while, it will take some time to back up your dotfiles.
-When you are ready, you can run the following command from step 2 to restore your dotfiles.
+When you are ready, you can run the following command from Step 2 to restore your dotfiles.